 - 1/2 teaspoon fish sauce

-- In a small saucepan, all basting ingredients to simmer over medium-high heat for 1 minute.
+- In a small saucepan, add all basting ingredients to simmer over medium-high heat for 1 minute.
 Reduce heat to low and stir through.
-Let the sauce continue to simmer for an additional 2 minutes.
+Continue simmering for 2 more minutes.
 Remove from heat, cover and keep warm.

 - Preheat your grill for medium heat.

-- Shuck corn and cut off the top 2 inches and the bottom inch and half of each ear of corn.
-Now cut them in half horizontally to create two pieces.
+- Shuck corn and cut off the top 2 inches and the bottom 1 1/2 inches off of each ear of corn.
+Now cut them in half horizontally to create two pieces (refer to recipe photo for guidance).
 You should end up with 12 halves.

 - Run a skewer midway up through the center of each piece of corn.
 Brush with olive oil and place on the grill.

-- Grilling corn for about 5 minutes, rotating every so often to achieve even cooking.
+- Grilling corn for about 4 minutes, rotating every so often to achieve even cooking.
 Then begin brushing each piece, with Thai curry baste.
-Close lid and cook for 3 minutes, turn and baste again.
+Close lid and cook for an additional 3 minutes, turn and baste again.
 Repeat this process two more times, until corn is nicely charred and the sauce adheres to the surface.
-Cook time is 12-15 minutes total.
+Cook time is roughly 12-15 minutes.

-- Remove corn cob skewers from the grill and place into a large serving dish.
+- Remove corn from the grill and place into a large serving dish.
 Top with chopped cilantro and sliced chilis, and a wedge of lime.
+Serve with your favorite protein and veg.